MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-groupby.md

 ### Aggregate results

-Something else we can do with a grouped table is to aggregate the results.
-In this example, we will sum the population of the major cities in each country/region.
+Another operation we can perform on a grouped table is to compile the results.
+In this example, we'll sum the population of the major cities in each country/region.

 1. Add another button, and set its **[Text](/power-apps/maker/canvas-apps/controls/properties-core)** property so that the button shows **"Sum"**.
 2. Set the **[OnSelect](/power-apps/maker/canvas-apps/controls/properties-core)** property of the **"Sum"** button to this formula: